-The department may provide additional subsidization to recipients in the form of grant funds.
+The Department may provide additional subsidization to recipients in the form of grant funds.
 The maximum grant amount per project is \$2 million.
 Grant funds are allocated first to recipients meeting the definition of a disadvantaged community.
 Any grant funds remaining after consideration of disadvantaged communities are allocated as described in Appendix 3.
-Additional subsidization funding is limited each year and must comply with congressional appropriations.
+Additional subsidization funding is limited each year and is established by congressional appropriations.
 The amount of grant funds available is described in Appendix 5.